 Director of Venture Capital Strategy, LAVCA

-Julie is Director of Venture Capital Strategy at LAVCA where she manages venture investor relationships in Latin America and globally and oversees venture-related educational programs and digital content.
-Prior to joining LAVCA, Julie covered tech and innovation in Brazil as a journalist for TechCrunch, Fusion, Buzzfeed, GOOD Magazine, Advertising Age, The Atlantic’s CityLab.com and Forbes.com.
+Julie is Director of Venture Capital at LAVCA, the Latin American Private Capital Association, a non-profit membership organization comprised of over 180 firms that control assets in excess of US$65b directed at capitalizing and growing Latin American businesses.
+In this role, she manages venture investor and tech relationships in Latin America and globally, as well as oversees venture-related educational programs and digital content.
+Prior to joining LAVCA, Julie covered tech and innovation in Brazil as a journalist for TechCrunch, Fusion, Buzzfeed, GOOD Magazine, Advertising Age, and The Atlantic’s CityLab.com.
 Until 2010, she served as COO of Solvate, a venture-backed startup she co-founded to provide startups on-demand access to exceptional talent, and was an active member of the community of women in digital in New York City.
+Julie started her career at Sequoia-backed advertising network AdBrite, pioneering relationships with agencies and brand advertisers, and served as the Director of Advertising for DivX, a video technology company.
 She received her B.A. in Cultural and Social Anthropology from Stanford University in 2004 with honors distinction for research conducted in Rio de Janeiro.

 Partner, Quona Capital